Simultaneous All-versus-Nothing Refutation of Local Realism and Noncontextuality by a Single System: THEORY

-Equations (\ref{e1})-(\ref{e5}) include only local operators (Alice's, Bob's, Charlie's or Debbie's), implying that any three parties among Alice, Bob, Charlie and Debbie can assign values with certainty to local operators of the remaining party by measuring their local observables without disturbing the system of that party in any way.
+Only local operators (Alice's, Bob's, Charlie's, or Debbie's) are used in the equations (\ref{e1})-(\ref{e5}), implying that any three of Alice, Bob, Charlie and Debbie can confidently assign values to the local operators of the remaining party by measuring their local observables without disturbing the system of that party in any way.
 According to EPR's notion of local realism~\cite{einstein1935can}, \textit{\textquotedblleft If, without in any way disturbing a system, we can predict with certainty (i.e., with probability equal to unity) the value of a physical quantity, then there exists an element of physical reality corresponding to this physical quantity\textquotedblright }.
-Therefore, from the perspective of those who believe in local realistic theories, each local operator in Eqs.~(\ref{e1})-(\ref{e5}) separated by $(\cdot)$ can be defined as EPR's local \textquotedblleft elements of reality\textquotedblright.
+As a result, according to those who believe in local realistic theories, each local operator in Eqs.~(\ref{e1})-(\ref{e5}) separated by $(\cdot)$ can be defined as EPR's local \textquotedblleft elements of reality\textquotedblright.
 Moreover, all these elements of reality have predetermined values, which are denoted by $v\left( x_{i}\right) $, $v\left( y_{i}\right) $, $v\left( x_{2}y_{4}y_{6}\right) $, $v\left( y_{2}x_{4}y_{6}\right) $, $v\left( y_{2}y_{4}x_{6}\right) $, and $v\left( x_{2}x_{4}x_{6}\right) $ with $v=\pm1$.
 Therefore, Eqs.~(\ref{e1})-(\ref{e5}) can be rewritten in a local realistic theory as

-However, one can easily check that Eqs.~(\ref{e6})-(\ref{e10}) are mutually incompatible.
-Specifically, because each $v$-value appears twice on the left-hand sides of Eqs.~(\ref{e6})-(\ref{e10}), the product of all the left-hand sides must equal $+1$, which conflicts with the result $-1$ obtained by multiplying all the right-hand sides.
-This contradiction reveals that any local realistic theory based on EPR's notion of local realism cannot reproduce the results of perfect correlations predicted by QM as in Eqs.~(\ref{e1})-(\ref{e5}).
-This completes the proof of all-versus-nothing nonlocality.
-Such a logical impossibility proof is often called Bell's theorem without inequalities.
-The experimental issues (in particular, the measurement strategy) of our scheme will be discussed below.
+However, it is simple to see that Eqs.~(\ref{e6})-(\ref{e10}) are mutually incompatible.
+Because each $v$-value appears twice on the left-hand sides of Eqs.~(\ref{e6})-(\ref{e10}), the product of all the left-hand sides must equal $+1$, which contradicts the result $-1$ obtained by multiplying all the right-hand sides.
+This contradiction demonstrates that any local realistic theory based on EPR's notion of local realism is incapable of reproducing the results of perfect correlations predicted by QM as in Eqs.~(\ref{e1})-(\ref{e5}).
+This brings the proof of all-versus-nothing nonlocality to a close.
+This type of logical impossibility proof is known as Bell's theorem without inequalities.
+Our scheme's experimental issues (particularly the measurement strategy) will be discussed further below.